noe13hsu/T1A3/README.md

 ## Purpose of GBM Helper
 Gundam Breaker Mobile provides a large number of collectible parts with different stats, active skills, and passive skills which makes building a good mobile suit a challenging and time-consuming task for its players.
 The [Dengeki Wiki Japan](https://wiki.dengekionline.com/gbm/) even though has details of all the parts, only offers a sort feature, players will need to go back and forth to view the stats and skills that each part provides.
 GBM Helper aims to provide assistance to the players of Gundam Breaker Mobile by including:
-* a login feature to allow users to retrieve their current build and access other features upon successful login
+* a login/sign-up feature to allow users to retrieve their current build and access other features upon successful login
+* a view current build feature to allow users to view the parts they are currently using, sum up the value of each attribute and display them in a table
+* a reset feature to allow users to start a new build from scratch
-* a search feature to allow users to search for a certain part by its name, users then can view the stats and skills of the part
+* a search feature to allow users to search for a certain part by its name, users then can view the details of the part
 * a filter feature to allow users to focus on a certain category (e.g. arm)
-* a sort feature to allow users to sort all parts by a certain stat (e.g. melee attack) then display the top 5 parts
+* a sort feature to allow users to sort parts by a certain attribute (e.g. melee attack) then display the top 5 parts
 * a recommendation feature to recommend parts to users and display how their stats will change by using the recommended parts

 Gundam Breaker Mobile now has a Japanese version and a global version which includes language options of English, Chinese, and Korean.
 GBM Helper will first look to assist users who are playing the English version until the app supports other language options.
 Users will be able to log into the GBM Helper to view their current build, if there is a part that they know will imporve their build, they can use the search feature to search for the part and update their build.
 Otherwise, they can take advantage of the filter/sort feature and recommendation feature to find ideas on how to improve their build, and they will be able to overwrite their existing build.